AdobeDocs/commerce-frontend-core/src/pages/guide/templates/override.md

 ## What's in this topic

-This topic explains how default templates work in the Magento application.
+This topic explains how default templates work in the application.

 ## How templates are initiated